How to Make More Time for Yourself, in 3 Simple Steps

 1. Step Back (For a Second)

 Figure out why you want more free time.
-“You can’t win a game you haven’t defined,” says David Allen, a productivity expert and the author of the best seller Getting Things Done (Penguin Books, $15, amazon.com).
+“You can’t win a game you haven’t defined,” says David Allen, a productivity expert and the author of best-seller Getting Things Done (Penguin Books, $11, amazon.com).
 You’ll be more motivated to change if you have a specific goal.

 Make a wish list.
 Write down all the activities that you long to do more of―whether they’re things that make you happy, relaxed, sane(r), or all three.
 Rank the items in order of importance to you, then pick one or two to focus on.
 (Once you get the hang of this system, you can address the rest.)

 What can I outsource?
 Housecleaning is an obvious answer, but also think about things like tutoring for your kids.
 Before you decide you can’t afford this, scrutinize your spending.
 Chances are, there’s a way to reallocate your resources.
-If you need more convincing, calculate what your time is worth, says Timothy Ferriss, a time-management expert.
+If you need more convincing, calculate what your time is worth, says time-management expert Tim Ferriss.
 To get your “hourly rate,” cut the last three zeros off your annual salary, then halve that number.
 So if you make $60,000 a year, your hourly rate is $30.
 “If it takes you three hours to clean the house each week, that’s $90 worth of your time,” he says.

 What can I do less well (at least sometimes)?
 When something you’re working on is good enough, stop.
 It’s a waste of time to do everything perfectly, such as polishing the underside of the banister.
 Instead, focus on doing the important things adequately.